PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Experiments

 \subsubsection{Untargeted Extraction}

 For \textbf{RQ7}, we focus on the effectiveness of samples of less duplication in $D_\text{ft}$ and assume the victim applies DP fine-tuning with $\epsilon=0.05$ and the target can only query for limited $1,000$ generations.
-We perform the untargeted extraction in \Cref{sec:method_extract} for both Benign and \textit{PreCurious} by: 1) generating samples with a maximum length of $512$ via length $200$-length prefixes, and 2) filtering $100$ samples by deduplication and MIA signals in \Cref{eq:mia_ref}.
+We perform the untargeted extraction in \Cref{sec:method_extract} for both Benign and \textit{PreCurious} by: 1) generating samples with a maximum length of $512$ via length $200$-length prefixes, and 2) deduplicating and ranking by MIA signals in \Cref{eq:mia_ref} to filter $100$ samples.
 The prefixes are constructed by using the top frequent phrases shown in $D_\text{aux}$ as we suppose the short but common parts can be transferred to $D_\text{ft}$.

-In \Cref{fig:untargeted}, we use the metric $C_\text{ext}$ to measure the extraction level for \textbf{each sample} in $D_\text{ft}$, which counts the total times of its sub-sequences shown in all generated outputs. $C_\text{dup}^\text{self}$ and $C_\text{dup}^\text{aux}$ indicates the total times of its sub-sequences shown in $D_\text{ft}$ and $D_\text{aux}$.
+In \Cref{fig:untargeted}, we use the $C_\text{ext}$ to denote the extraction level for \textbf{each sample} in $D_\text{ft}$, which counts the total times of its sub-sequences shown in all generated outputs.
+The averaged performance measured by $p_\text{ext}$ is shown in Appendix \Cref{tab:un_ptb_adapter_APP}. $C_\text{dup}^\text{self}$ and $C_\text{dup}^\text{aux}$ indicate the total times of its sub-sequences shown in $D_\text{ft}$ and $D_\text{aux}$, respectively.
 In \Cref{fig:untargeted}, there is a clear trend that $C_\text{ext}$ increases with larger $D_\text{dup}^\text{self}$ and $D_\text{dup}^\text{aux}$, thus extracting less duplicates are indeed more challenging.
-But \textit{PreCurious} can significantly improves the success on less duplicated samples, even under strict privacy defense given limited query times.
+But \textit{PreCurious} can significantly improve the success on less duplicated samples, even under strict privacy defense given limited query times.